Green Pearl Gyokuro 2022

 The Nakai family have been tea growers for seven generations.
 Many years of expertise go into making this superb gyokuro.
 Nakai-san senior was a pioneer of organic tea growing in Japan and their garden has been using natural methods since the 1970s.
-As a result, the Green Pearl 2020 is also one of very few organic gyokuros made in Japan.
+As a result, the Green Pearl 2021 is one of very few high quality organic gyokuros made in Japan.
 The garden is in Kyoto prefecture, the heartland of fine Japanese tea.
 We’ve been working with the Nakai family for almost 10 years, bringing their best teas into our collection and experimenting on new tea styles.
-Their dedication to tea craft and flavour is inspiring.

 Gyokuro is the pinnacle of Japanese tea craft; a drink which sits alongside the most well-crafted whiskies and grower champagnes.
 As a brief comparison ‘sencha’ is regular Japanese green tea, ‘kabusecha’ is a limited premium grade, and ‘gyokuro’ is the very limited highest grade.